cbddobvyz/digitaleye-mammography/readme.md

 ## **Benchmarks**

 Results and models are available in the below.
 Models can also be downloaded from [the releases.](https://github.com/ddobvyz/digitaleye-mammography/releases/tag/shared-models.v1)

+[!CAUTION] The models to be downloaded must be under the "models" folder.

 |   Model | Class | TPR | FPPI | AP | mAP | Checkpoints |
 | :------: | :-----------: | :-------: | :-----------: | :---------------: | :---------: | :---------: |